-The OSHA Noise Standard (29CFR1910.95) states when the 8-hour noise exposure exceeds 90 dB-A, an effort to control noise through engineering methods must be attempted if the 90 dB-A level is exceeded.
+The OSHA Noise Standard (29CFR1910.95) states when the 8-hour noise exposure exceeds 90 dB-A, an effort to control noise through engineering methods must be attempted if the 90 dB-A levels are exceeded.

-Hearing protection alone is not an acceptable means of permanent OSHA compliance to the noise standard.
-The reason is simple, the poorest means of protection, whether to noise or other health hazard, is to utilize personal protection (in this case, hearing plugs or muff).
+Hearing protection alone is not an acceptable means of permanent OSHA compliance with the noise standard.
+The reason is simple, the poorest means of protection, whether to noise or other health hazards, is to utilize personal protection (in this case, hearing plugs or muff).
 The best protection is to eliminate excessive noise or isolate the individual from the noise source.
 That means some form of engineering control—design changes to the source or separation of a worker from the machine.

-There are a vast assortment of possibilities depending upon the noise source and the amount of energy (in the form of noise) that is produced.
+There is a vast assortment of possibilities depending upon the noise source and the amount of energy (in the form of noise) that is produced.
 Remember that noise is energy and multiple sources compound the energy produced.
-For example: two (2) machines side-by-side each producing noise of 88 decibels each when combined that is operating at the same frequency doubles the energy output resulting in a noise level of about 91 decibels.
+For example, two (2) machines side-by-side each producing noise of 88 decibels each when combined that is operating at the same frequency double the energy output resulting in a noise level of about 91 decibels.
 That by itself may be confusing because doubling the noise energy only increased the noise level by 3 decibels (dB).
 Noise energy is expressed on a Logarithmic scale; 3 dB is a doubling the noise energy that is emitted.

 In reducing noise by engineering means sounds easy to only have to reduce it by 3 dB.
 Not so easy since we have to reduce or absorb one-half of the energy to get a reduction of 3 dB.